-Kullu Dussehra 2023 dates and schedule m, Celebration in Kullu valley of Himachal Pradesh.
+Kullu Dussehra 2024 dates and schedule, Celebration in Kullu valley of Himachal Pradesh.

 The festivities of Kullu Dussehra span over ten days, culminating on the day of Vijayadashami, which marks the victory of good over evil.
 The main attraction of the festival is the grand procession, known as the "Rath Yatra," where the idol of Lord Raghunathji is carried in a beautifully decorated chariot through the streets of Kullu.
 Devotees, dressed in traditional attire, gather in large numbers to witness this religious spectacle and seek blessings from the deity.
 The air resonates with devotional songs, drumbeats, and the aroma of incense, creating an atmosphere of immense spiritual energy.

 Thanks for visiting, We will update the schedule of Cultural Programs here, so keep visiting us.
-Also, we will update you when the plots distribution/auction started for Dhalpur ground for temporary shops.
-We will update also update the Highlights of Kullu Dussehra 2022.
+We will update also update the Highlights of Kullu Dussehra 2024.

-This year again 300 Devi-Devta are expected to be invited to take part in Rath Yaatra of Lord Raghunath Ji in Kullu Dussehra 2022.
+This year again more than 200 Devi-Devta are invited to take part in Rath Yaatra of Lord Raghunath Ji in Kullu Dussehra 2024.
 Cultural programs schedule for this year at LCP Kala Kendra will be updated here when the Dussehra festival will be near.

 Kullu Dussehra 2020 dates: Week-long Kullu Dussehra 2020 started from October 25th, 2020, and ends on October 31st, 2020.